jbsimple/simple-patches/readme.md

 - On product and item pages; Fix to the media tab by removing the existing, bad gallery viewer.
 Opens image in a new tab (as god intended).
 - On product and item pages; Fix to prevent newly uploaded images when clicked to default a-tag behavior.
 It also opens in a new tab.
 - On product and item pages; Fix to prevent navigation away while images are still uploading.
+- On product and item pages; Added extra upload options:
+  - Upload pictures from a SKU or SID.
+Select type and paste in the thing to steal from, preview appears with the pictures in order for fast transfer.
+  - Upload pictures from a URL.
+This only works for the allowed system CDN links.
 - On product and item pages; Added button to open all images in new tabs (enable popups in browser for it to work).
 - On product and item pages; Added a popups check message on above button hover.
 - On product and item pages; Added a 'copy to clipboard' button to copy unique identifier code for photo filenames.